tigersizer/cluster-test/cluster-test-05FiringItUp.md

 One last step:
 "Register" a user.
 I used ctest and the tigersizer email address (having no idea what emails it might send, I thought a real address was a good first choice).
 It seems to contact Gravitar, since I have my blog icon.

 *IMPORTANT NOTE:* This configures SSH on a non-standard port (8022).
 This requires modifying the URLs or adding SSH configuration.
-See DEV .ssh, below.
+See [DEV .ssh files](cluster-test-04Customization.md#ssh-files).

 ### DEV VM